djcass44/jmp-security-utils/README.md

 ## LDAP

-LDAP requires the `@EnableJwt` annotation as it piggy-backs of its Jwt generation.
+LDAP requires the `@EnableJwt` annotation as it piggy-backs off its Jwt generation.
-LDAP support is enabled via the following spring config:
+LDAP support is enabled via one of the following spring config:

 * `SPRING_LDAP_ENABLED=true`
 * ```yaml